Household Chemical Disposal

 Frisco residents are able to drop off most items free of charge with a current water bill and matching license.
 Any item containing Freon (refrigerators, water coolers, A/C units, etc.), incurs a $40 charge added to the resident's next utility bill.
 No form of payment is accepted on site.
 Fees are subject to change without notice.

 |Acceptable Items||Unacceptable Items|

 Ten gallon limit per product, per visit.
+Total quantity of household hazardous waste is to be limited to 35 gallons per person, per visit.
+For electronics, CPU's are limited to 3 per drop-off.
+If you are concerned your items will exceed this limit, please call 972-292-5913.
 Larger quantities are considered business or commercial waste and are not acceptable.
 It is illegal to dispose of any items when the facility is closed and if there is not an attendant present.